jbequ5/Enigma-Machine-Miner/Subsystems/Solve.md

 AHE forces Solve to defend against spam, gaming, poisoning, and distribution shift in real time.

-## 9. Meta-Tuning at EM and Synapse Levels
+## 10. Meta-Tuning at EM and Synapse Levels

-**Local EM level**: TPE (Tree-structured Parzen Estimator) optimizes constants such as decay_k, high_signal_threshold, and EFS weights for the specific hardware and usage pattern.
-TPE builds a probabilistic model of historically successful hyperparameter values and intelligently samples new candidates.
+**Local EM level**: TPE (Tree-structured Parzen Estimator) optimizes constants such as decay_k, high_signal_threshold, and the internal EFS weights for the specific hardware and usage pattern.

-**Global Synapse level**: The full meta-RL loop aggregates data from all participating EM instances and tunes the same weights plus neural-net hyperparameters and gating thresholds across the network.
+**Global Synapse level**: The full meta-RL loop aggregates data from all participating EM instances and tunes the 60/40 ratio, the four Base EFS weights, the three Refined Value-Added coefficients, θ_dynamic coefficients, and global re-score tolerance.

-Both levels share the same underlying EFS formula and calibration signals, creating natural reinforcement: local improvements feed global optimization, and global improvements are pushed back to local EMs via the distilled scoring approximation loaded at startup.

-This dual-level meta-tuning keeps the entire system trending toward optimal gating, scoring, and intelligence extraction over time.
+This dual-level meta-tuning keeps the entire scoring system trending toward optimal gating, anti-piggybacking protection, and intelligence extraction over time.

 ## Data Flow Summary